BrowserBox/BrowserBox/README.md

 This is a feature-complete, clientless, remote browser isolation product, in HTML/JavaScript that runs right in your browser.
 Integrated with a secure document viewer (available on request), this can provide safe remote browser isolation at deployments of any size.
 It also saves you bandwidth (on the last hop, anyway).

+With BrowserGap, in order to render the content of a web page, the only thing we send to your device form the remote page is pixels.
+So no HTML, CSS, JavaScript, etc from your browsing is ever executed on your device.

 ![Animated GIF of BrowserGap in action](https://j.gifs.com/E8yzLv.gif)

 **You see that? :point_up: That's a browser running in your browser.
 All those tabs and UI, that's all BrowserGap.
 It's sending you pixels from a remote browser, running anywhere.**